This is Noor Inayat Khan. She was a British spy during World War II who was captured by the Nazis and executed at the Dachau concentration camp.

 Born in St. Petersburg, Russia, in 1914 to an Indian father and an American mother, Noor grew up learning much from her father, a teacher of Sufi tradition, particularly of pacificism and tolerance of all people.
 Compassionate from her learnings and gentle by nature, Noor was shy as a child, quiet, and sensitive.
 But even in her youth, she stood out as school peers nominated Noor for prizes.
 And when her father passed away when Noor was twelve, she took over many parenting responsibilities while her mother struggled to cope with the loss.

-But then WWII broke out.
-And though she was a pacifist, she wanted to help, particularly to help bridge the gap between Indian people and the British.
+As Noor entered adult years, she studied child psychology and by her early twenties, was a poet and writer of children’s stories.
+But then World War II broke out.
+And while deeply a pacifist, she wanted to help end Nazi brutality and, more close to home, help bridge the gap between Indian people and the British.

 She said, “I wish some Indians would win high military distinction in this war.
 If one or two could do something in the Allied service which was very brave and which everybody admired it would help to make a bridge between the English people and the Indians.”

-Her last word when the German firing squad raised their weapons was, “Liberte”.
+Her last word when the German firing squad raised their weapons was, “Liberte.”

 If you enjoyed this snapshot biography of Noor Inayat Khan, please consider supporting Historical Snapshots with a donation.
 Visit our Patreon page to donate.
 Your support is much appreciated.

 “The story of Noor Inayat Khan” sources: